-You may have heard it referred to as a herniated or “slipped” disc, but a prolapsed disc is the condition when the gel-like inner material of an intervertebral disc in your spine pushes through an opening in the thick outer wall and into the spinal canal.
+A prolapsed disc, also known as a herniated disc, is the condition when the gel-like inner material of a spinal disc pushes through a tear in the thick outer wall and into the spinal canal.
 This form of degenerative disc disease is most often attributed to nothing more than the natural aging process.
-Over time, your discs lose water content and can become thin and brittle, sometimes to the point where a herniation occurs.
+Over time, your discs lose water content and can become thin and brittle, sometimes to the point where a prolapse occurs.

-If you are wondering how to treat a prolapsed disc, you likely are already suffering from some of the symptoms of this condition, which can include localized pain, pain that travels the length of a nerve, weakness, tingling, and numbness.
-However, you may be interested to learn that it is not actually the prolapsed disc itself causing your problems.
-It is when the inner disc material that has pushed into the spinal canal presses on a nearby nerve that symptoms arise.
-It is this nerve compression, not the herniated disc itself, which causes your pain and other symptoms.
+If you are wondering how to treat a prolapsed disc, you likely are already experiencing some of the symptoms of this condition, which can include localized pain, pain that travels the length of a nerve, weakness, tingling and numbness.
+A prolapsed disc is not necessarily painful, with symptoms usually being the result of nerve compression by displaced disc material.